jeffbski/redux-logic/examples/single-file/README.md

 npm start # builds and runs dev server
 ```

-Click fetch button which dispatches a simple `USERS_FETCH` action, that the logicMiddleware picks up, hands to fetchUsersLogic and runs the code in the process hook creating async fetch which eventually resolves and is handed to `usersFetchFullfilled` action creator or `usersFetchRejected` error action creator before being dispatched.
+Click fetch button which dispatches a simple `USERS_FETCH` action, that the logicMiddleware picks up, hands to fetchUsersLogic and runs the code in the process hook creating async fetch which eventually resolves and then dispatches a `USERS_FETCH_FULFILLED` or `USERS_FETCH_REJECTED` action.

-Note: To slow things down so you can interactively cancel and test the take latest functionality, I have added in a setTimeout to delay the resolution by 4 seconds.
+Note: To slow things down so you can interactively cancel and test the take latest functionality, I have added in a setTimeout to delay the resolution by 2 seconds.
 This allows you time to click cancel or to click fetch multiple times to see that it will only result in the latest result being fulfilled.